Are Mesothelioma Settlements Taxable?

 - Access databases of asbestos cases to build and support your claim

-- Do the legal heavy lifting so you can focus on healing
+- Do the heavy lifting so you can focus on healing

-- File lawsuits correctly and within the statute of limitations
+- File a legal action correctly and within the proper statute of limitations

 - Advise you on federal, state, and local tax laws

-Get a free legal consultation today to see if you are eligible to win financial compensation through a mesothelioma lawsuit.
+Get a free legal consultation today to see if you are eligible to seek financial compensation through a mesothelioma lawsuit.

 Are mesothelioma lawsuit settlements taxable?

 It depends.
-Although every case is different, damages related to personal injury are non-taxable and punitive damages are taxable.
+Although every case is different, damages related to personal injury are non-taxable, while punitive damages are taxable.

 What is the average payout for a mesothelioma case?

-The average mesothelioma claim awards anywhere between $1 million and $1.4 million.
+The average mesothelioma settlement awards anywhere between $1 million and $1.4 million.